The representation of a real-world application, such as a mobile application, web application, web service, or rich client.

 The first project created for an application.
 Also known as a Root project.

 A Business unit models a division in your business.
 For example, a Web Application Team, Consumer Financial Division, and so on.
 See Business units for more information.

-A term given to problems, tasks, additional requirements, how-tos, glossary and other similar artifacts.
+A term given to Weaknesses, Countermeasures, Additional Requirements, How-tos, glossary and other similar artifacts.
 Generally, most content can be customized to meet organization-specific needs.

-A task created by a user of the system.
-The task can be assigned to projects and maintained similar to the official or default tasks.
+A Countermeasure created by a user of the system.
+The Countermeasure can be assigned to projects and maintained similar to the official or default Countermeasures.

-A task originally developed by Security Compass and kept updated through product updates.
-After each product update, a default task is updated to the latest available content.
-However, any changes that have been made to the task, such to "priority" and "phase", will continue to override the underlying values.
+A Countermeasure originally developed by Security Compass and kept updated through product updates.
+After each product update, a default Countermeasure is updated to the latest available content.
+However, any changes that have been made to the Countermeasure, such to "priority" and "phase", will continue to override the underlying values.

 Dynamic Application Security Testing (DAST).
 DAST tools examine applications for security weaknesses while an application is running.
 DAST is often called "black-box testing" since it tests the behavior of an application without access to internals (such as source code, byte code).

 Roles for what a user can do in the application.
 For example, create projects, customize content, and so on.
 Manage these roles for individual users through the Manage Users→Users page.